ray-project/ray/doc/source/rllib/connector-v2.rst

 Writing more complex custom ConnectorV2s
 ----------------------------------------

-Besides simply transforming one observation at a time in a preprocessor-style setup as shown above, here are four more examples showcasing more complex customizations of the different :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` pipelines:
+Besides simply transforming one observation at a time in a preprocessor-style setup as shown preceding, here are four more examples showcasing more complex customizations of the different :py:class:`~ray.rllib.connectors.connector_v2.ConnectorV2` pipelines:

 * How to add rewards and or actions to the batch.